A Primer on Deep Learning for Causal Inference: Causal Identification and Estimation Strategies

 \textbf{Invertability}

 In words, there must exist an inverse function of the representation function $\Phi$ encoded by a neural network that can reproduce $X$ from representation space.
 This is required for the Conditional Ignorability assumption to hold when using representation learning.
+From a practical perspective, it also means that the representation we created is rich enough to capture the causal relationships we are interested in.